e-travel/codechallenge2/README.md

 Above output is an ideal hiring, so it gets **0** penalty points.

-Letâ€™s see a non-ideal hiring:
+Let's see a non-ideal hiring:

 Sample #2: